SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Introduction

 \section{Introduction}

-In several research problems we face probabilistic sequences of inputs (e.g., sequence of stimuli) from which an agent generates a corresponding sequence of responses and it is of interest to model/discover some kind of relation between them.
-This is the case, for example, of some experiments we found in neuroscience, specifically in the context of statistical learning, where humans/animals are exposed to sequences of stimuli with some statistical regularity and it is conjectured that the brain is able to retrieve/learn the statistical regularities encoded in the stimuli \cite{VonHelmholtz:67,Wacongne:12,Garrido:13}.
-Answers to this conjecture are usually investigated on the basis of some physiological or behavioral responses recorded from participants during the performance of a suitable task.
+In several research problems we deal with probabilistic sequences of inputs (e.g., sequence of stimuli) from which an agent generates a corresponding sequence of responses and it is of interest to model or find some kind of relation between them.
+This is the case, for example, of many experiments related to the study of statistical learning in neuroscience.
+Statistical learning in this context refers to the ability to extract statistical regularities from the environment over time \citep{Armstrong_2017,CONWAY2020279,SCHAPIRO2015501}.
+In this kind of experiments, humans or animals are exposed to sequences of stimuli with some statistical regularity and it is conjectured that the brain is able to retrieve/learn the statistical regularities encoded in the stimuli \citep{VonHelmholtz:67,Wacongne:12,Garrido:13}.
+The study of this conjecture usually involves data analysis of some physiological or behavioral responses recorded from participants during the performance of a suitable task.
+Statistical learning is also a widely used term in computer science but it is not that meaning we are referring to here.